Unbound (nonprofit organization): Unbound Scholarship Program

 The Unbound Scholarship Program provides educational scholarships to students pursuing secondary, post-secondary and vocational school.
 Scholarships are used for tuition, transportation, school supplies, books and technology.
 Recipients are selected by local Unbound staff based on economic need, commitment to completing their education, demonstrated leadership potential and interest in community service.
 Recipients perform service projects as a requirement of the program.

 Financials and Ratings

-More than 91% of Unbound's expenses went toward program support in 2022, with 3.8% of expenses allocated for administration and fundraising accounted for 4.8% of total expenses.
+More than 91% of Unbound's expenses went toward program support in 2024.

 Charity Navigator gives Unbound a 4-star rating based on program expenses, administrative expenses, fundraising expenses and operating efficiency.

 The CharityWatch gives Unbound an A+ rating in its Charity Rating Guide.
 It is the only child sponsorship organization to hold this rating from the institute.

 Unbound meets all 20 standards established by the Better Business Bureau Wise Giving Alliance.

 Unbound receives the distinction of Top-Rated Nonprofit from Great Nonprofits, based on reviews from people who donate to or benefit from nonprofit organizations.

 Unbound holds the Platinum GuideStar Nonprofit Profile Seal of Transparency, the highest level of recognition offered by GuideStar.

 Countries served

-Unbound currently works with children and elders in 17 countries around the world.
+Unbound currently works with children and elders in Africa, Asia and Latin America.